 Holy guacamole!
-I’ve shared a ton of meatball recipes with you guys over the course of 4 years.
-And I have to say; you guys have a place in your heart for chicken meatballs the way I do.
+I’ve shared a ton of meatball recipes with you guys over the last 4 years.
+And I have to say, you guys have a place in your heart for chicken meatballs the way I do.
 Especially the firecracker meatballs!
-They’re always popular around Superbowl time!
+They’re always popular around Super Bowl time!
 A little sumthin’ for winter (try the Swedish meatballs) and then some for spring, like these chicken piccata meatballs.
-And before you know it, there’s a meatball recipe for every month out of the year.
+Before you know it, there’s a meatball recipe for every month out of the year.

-The base for today’s chicken piccata meatball recipe is my go-to meatball recipe I’ve been using for years.
-I’ll tweak it a little here and there to suit the flavors in the sauce, but overall, it uses:
+The base for today’s chicken piccata meatball recipe is my go-to chicken meatball recipe I’ve been using for years.
+I’ll tweak it a little here and there to suit the flavors in the sauce.

 - ground chicken (or turkey)